by-jp/www.byjp.me/content/friends.md

 ## Family

-* {{<friend yvette>}} - My fiancé and cohabitor; playful Venezuelan, fellow foodie, and successful Agile coach.
+* {{< friend yvette >}} - My fiancé and cohabitor; playful Venezuelan, fellow foodie, and successful Agile coach.
-* {{<friend chris>}} — My awesome not-so-little brother; a secret nerd and top-notch product designer who lives in Vancouver.
+* {{< friend chris >}} — My awesome not-so-little brother; a secret nerd and top-notch product designer who lives in Vancouver.

 ## Friends

-* {{<friend av>}} — a superlative senior staff engineer at Deliveroo with me, exploring front-end technologies outside of our work remit.
+* {{< friend av >}} — a superlative senior staff engineer at Deliveroo with me, exploring front-end technologies outside of our work remit.
+* {{< friend ap >}} — a good friend and excellent (pseudonymous) blog author.
+Go and read his thoughts on… pretty much everything‽
-* {{<friend jvt>}} — another superb once-upon-a-Deliveroo engineer, his keen attention to the IndieWeb movement inspired many of the changes to this site.
+* {{< friend jvt >}} — another superb once-upon-a-Deliveroo engineer, his keen attention to the IndieWeb movement inspired many of the changes to this site.